 I’m so excited to kick off this special Week of Christmas Treats with these Homemade Coffee Marshmallows.
-All week, I’ll be sharing ideas of delicious Christmas treats that you are perfect for gift giving -so be sure to come back everyday and see what sweet treat I’ve whipped up.
+All week, I’ll be sharing ideas of delicious Christmas treats that you are perfect for gift giving.
+You can check out all the recipes at the bottom of this post.

 Especially as I get older, Christmas gift giving is so often about wanting to give the people in our lives that make it extra special a little something to show them how much we appreciate them.
 These are the perfect, thoughtful gifts for the girl guide leader, or piano teacher, or neighbour.
 They’re also perfect as a hostess gift this time of year.
-They’re also great for the someone on your list that already has everything they need, but you still want something special for, like an elderly relative.
-There’s something so special about giving home made treats, and these all have a little extra special wow factor!
+For the person on your list that already has everything they need, but you still want something special for, like an elderly relative, these would be perfect.
+There’s something so special about giving homemade treats, and these all have a little extra special wow factor!

-To kick off the week, I’m sharing my recipe for Home Made Coffee Marshmallows.
-If you’ve never made home made marshmallows, this is the year to give them a try.
-They’re not that hard to make, and they’re so fluffy, and springy, and yummy you won’t regret it.
+To kick off the week, I’m sharing my recipe for Homemade Coffee Marshmallows.
+If you’ve never made homemade marshmallows, this is the year to give them a try.
+They’re not hard to make, and they’re so fluffy, and springy, and yummy you won’t regret it.

 You will need a candy thermometer to make this recipe.
 They’re inexpensive, under $10 and a good investment.
 Candy treats can be a little tricky, but once you get the hang of them they sure are crowd favourites.
 I’ve made marshmallows probably 10 or 20 times and never ever had a fail, so these would be a great candy recipe to start on if you’re nervous about having to use the thermometer.

 Regular marshmallows are delicious, but I thought it would be fun for Christmas to make a fun flavour.
 In the past I’ve experimented with Chocolate and Bailey’s flavour, and this time tried coffee.